Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: The existence and the uniqueness of solutions to an approximated problem

 The well-poesedness of the penalized equation \eqref{pSPDE} follows from \cite{RSZ24}. \begin{thm} Suppose that the embedding $V\subseteq H$ is compact and \hypref{H1}-\hypref{H5} hold.
 Then for any initial value $X_0\in L^p(\Omega,\mathcal{F}_0,\P;H)$ for some $p \geq 2$, there exists a probabilistically strong solution to equation \eqref{pSPDE}.
 Furthermore, the following moment estimate holds:

 \end{thm}

-In the following, we give some estimates on $X^n$ (c.f. \cite{BZ23}).
-For the readers' convenience, short proofs are provided in the Appendix.
-In the next section we will prove the convergence of the sequence ${X^n}$ and show that the limit is a solution of equation \eqref{SEE}. \begin{lem} For $T>0$, there exist nonnegative constants $K_0=K_0(T)$ and $K_1=K_1(T)$ such that
+In the following, we give some estimates on $X^n$ whose proofs are similar to the corresponding results in (c.f. \cite{BZ23}).
+For readers' convenience, short proofs are provided in the Appendix.
+In the next section we will prove the convergence of the sequence $\{X^n\}$ and show that the limit is a solution of equation \eqref{SEE}. \begin{lem} For $T>0$, there exist nonnegative constants $K_0=K_0(T)$ and $K_1=K_1(T)$ such that

 \end{lem}